-As an experienced QAA Institutional Reviewer and a member of the Board of the QAA’s Academic Committee on Degree-Awarding Powers, Jane combines a firm commitment to the provision of a high-quality student experience with a life-long interest in breaking down the barriers which prevent equal access to all forms of higher education.
+As an experienced QAA Institutional Reviewer and a member of the Board of the QAA’s Advisory Committee on Degree-Awarding Powers, Jane combines a firm commitment to the provision of a high-quality student experience with a life-long interest in breaking down the barriers which prevent equal access to all forms of higher education.
 This is underpinned by a firm belief in the ability of education to open doors to professional opportunities and personal development.
 She led the University’s major HEFCE-funded Strategic Development Programme which aimed to develop new forms of progression, such as higher apprenticeships, to strengthen links with public- and private-sector employers and to increase flexible forms of curriculum delivery, including employer-based provision.

 Jane chairs Southampton Solent University’s Access and Widening Participation Group which provides oversight and strategic guidance for the University’s work on widening participation, access and student retention, in addition to helping the University meet its commitment to social justice.